aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ```
 ### Add your route

-Add a path for your list module in by adding the ‘list’ route definition under *path > children*.
-This allows your users to navigate to your list component.
+Now, you need to define a new route in your application so that your list module can be rendered properly with a URL route, e.g. '/list'.

-**In *src/app/pages/tabs/tabs.router.module* file**
+To enable that, you need to add a ‘list’ route definition to *src/app/pages/tabs/tabs.router.module* file.
+Apply the following modification to this file:

 Import the components:
 ```javascript